-The SALSA MLPA Probemix P460 SMA is a research use only (RUO)
+The SALSA MLPA Probemix P460 SMA is an in vitro diagnostic (IVD)1

 Probemix P460 SMA is an assay for the detection of deletions or duplications in the SMN1

-genes, which are associated with Spinal Muscular Atrophy (SMA).
+gene, which are associated with Spinal Muscular Atrophy (SMA).
 This Probemix can also be used to detect the presence of two SMN1

 Spinal Muscular Atrophy (SMA) is a neuromuscular disorder characterised by degeneration of the anterior horn cells of the spinal cord, leading to symmetrical muscle weakness and atrophy.
 SMA is the second most common lethal autosomal recessive disorder in Caucasians, after cystic fibrosis.
 SMA is usually divided into three clinical groups.
-Patients with type I SMA (MIM# 253300) show onset at birth or before six months, and usually die of respiratory insufficiency within two years.
+Patients with type I SMA (OMIM# 253300) show onset at birth or before six months, and usually die of respiratory insufficiency within two years.
 Type I SMA patients are never able to sit or walk.
-Patients with type II SMA (MIM# 253550) show onset after 6 months.
+Patients with type II SMA (OMIM# 253550) show onset after six months.
 They can sit but are never able to walk unaided, and their life expectancy is significantly reduced.
-Type III SMA (MIM# 253400) patients show the first symptoms after 18 months and are able to stand and walk, but often become wheelchair-bound during youth or adulthood.
+Type III SMA (OMIM# 253400) patients show the first symptoms after 18 months and are able to stand and walk, but often become wheelchair-bound during youth or adulthood.

 There are two (highly-similar) genes playing a pivotal role in SMA: SMN1

 genes are located in a complicated inverted repeat area spanning ~500 kb on chromosome 5q13.2.
 This area displays high instability, leading to frequent deletions and gene conversions.
 Most individuals have two copies each of SMN1